 Her national orders include Sovereign of the Order of Nepal Pratap Bhaskara, Sovereign of the Order of Nepal Taradisha, Sovereign of the Order of Ojaswi Rajanya, Sovereign of the Order of Gorkha Dakshina Bahu, Sovereign of the Order of Tri Shakti Patta and King Mahendra Investiture Medal, among many others.

-Queen Aishwarya’s international recognitions include Denmark’s Dame Grand Cross of the Order of the Dannebrog, Japan’s Paulwonia Dame Grand Cordon of the Order of the Chrysanthemum, Finland’s Grand Cross of the Order of the White Rose, France’s Grand Cross of the Order of National Merit, Germany’s Grand Cross of the Order of Merit, Egypt’s Grand Cross of the Order of the Virtues, Spain’s Dame Grand Cross of the Order of Isabella the Catholic, Thailand’s Dame Grand Cordon of the Order of Chula Chom Klao, Yugoslavia’s Grand Cross Great Star of the Order of the Yugoslav Star and Pakistan’s highest civilian award Nishan-e-Pakistan.
+Queen Aishwarya’s international recognition include Denmark’s Dame Grand Cross of the Order of the Dannebrog, Japan’s Paulownia Dame Grand Cordon of the Order of the Chrysanthemum, Finland’s Grand Cross of the Order of the White Rose, France’s Grand Cross of the Order of National Merit, Germany’s Grand Cross of the Order of Merit, Egypt’s Grand Cross of the Order of the Virtues, Spain’s Dame Grand Cross of the Order of Isabella the Catholic, Thailand’s Dame Grand Cordon of the Order of Chula Chom Klao, Yugoslavia’s Grand Cross Great Star of the Order of the Yugoslav Star and Pakistan’s highest civilian award Nishan-e-Pakistan.

 After the pro-democracy movement in 1990, King Birendra and Queen Aishwarya agreed to the preparation of a new constitution that paved the way for a multiparty democracy in Nepal.
 They continued their reign as constitutional monarchs until their demise.

 Monarchy was subsequently abolished in 2008.

 The darkest day of the Nepalese royal history occurred on June 1, 2001, which shocked the entire world and left all the Nepali people traumatized.